Dave Ortega: Artistic style and influences

 Ortega's work focuses on Mexican history and the Spanish colonization of the Americas to address ongoing cultural trauma: "It's not a closed loop of history.
 It's still an open wound."
 For his research into Mexican history, Ortega has drawn on Eduardo Galeano's Open Veins of Latin America, Frank McLynn's Villa and Zapata, and Friedrich Katz's The Life and Times of Pancho Villa.

 His work is characterized by an 8-panel grid and frantic pacing, conveying stress and elevated emotions through detailed facial expressions.
 The Comics Journal described him as "some kind of narrative virtuoso," praising his clever comic book writing and complex narrative structures.
 He produces his work using brushes and Micron pens for inking, then colors the drawings digitally.

-Ortega has cited George Herriman's Krazy Kat, Ernie Bushmiller's Nancy, and E. C. Segar's Popeye as inspirational works, as well as the artists Lynda Barry, Kate Beaton, Jordan Crane, Michael DeForge, Michel Fiffe, Simon Hanselmann, Jaime Hernandez, Noah Van Sciver, Dash Shaw, and Jillian Tamaki.
+Ortega has cited George Herriman's Krazy Kat, Ernie Bushmiller's Nancy, and E. C. Segar's Popeye as inspirational works, as well as the artists Lynda Barry, Kate Beaton, Jordan Crane, Michael DeForge, Michel Fiffe, Simon Hanselmann, Jaime Hernández, Noah Van Sciver, Dash Shaw, and Jillian Tamaki.